danawoodman/django-flatpages-plus/README.markdown

 Here are a few things you can do with the templatetag:

 - Sort flatpages by when they were modified or created.
-- Filter flatpages by the user or users that "owns" the page.
+- Filter flatpages by the user or users that "own" the page.
 - Filter results by what the URL starts with.
 - Get all pages that are tagged with a particular tag or set of tags.
 - Limit the results set to a specific number of results.
 - Remove a particular flatpage from a set of results.
 Useful if you want to show related flatpages without showing the current page in the list.

+### Basic Usage

 The most basic usage is: